 If you try this recipe, leave a rating and review or tag me on social media.
 Comment your favorite ice cream flavor below to inspire more gluten-free ice cream sandwich recipe ideas!

-Golden Milk Ice Cream Sandwiches (Gluten and Dairy Free)
+Golden Milk Ice Cream Sandwiches (Gluten Free and Dairy Free)

 Ingredients